-By General Order No. 23-08, on November 1, 2023, the court adopted LBR 2016-1; that rule governs Chapter 13 fees for cases in the Eastern District of California.
-Under that rule, debtor's counsel may elect to have the amount of the fee determined either by: (1) noticed motion, LBR 2016-01(b); or (2) flat fee, LBR 2016-1(c).
+On November 1, 2023, the court adopted LBR 2016-1 by General Order 23-08; that rule governs Chapter 13 fees for cases in the Eastern District of California.
+Under that rule, debtor's counsel may elect to have the amount of the fee determined either by: (1) noticed motion, LBR 2016-01(b); or (2) flat fee.
 The decision to elect a payment by motion or under the flat fee rules belongs exclusively to debtor's counsel and the client(s).
 The payment schemes are mutually exclusive; debtor's counsel elects the method of compensation in the original Chapter 13 plan, which must be filed not later than 14 days after the petition.
 Fed.
 R. Bankr.
 P. 3015(b).